z3rsa/video-compressor/README.md

 Here’s an overview of the project structure to help you understand how the app is organized:

+## Support

+If you encounter any issues or have questions, please refer to the [GitHub repository](https://github.com/z3rsa/video-compressor) or contact support.

 ```
 video-compressor
 ├─ .dockerignore